Pisa–Florence railway: Project

 After raising the necessary capital in 40 days, the two financiers established a technical committee of nine members headed by Count Luigi Serristori.
 On 5 July, two routes had been prepared to meet the business's needs, and were submitted for consideration by the English engineer Robert Stephenson, son of the pioneer of railways George Stephenson, who was then in charge of developing the project.
 Stephenson was persuaded to take part in the project by Orazio Hall, brother of Fenzi's wife, and Augustine Kotzian, former president of the Livorno Chamber of Commerce, who went to London to meet him in August 1838.
 Stephenson appointed his assistants William Hopper and William Bray to study the route on the ground.
-In due course Stephenson proposed a route which corresponded with the current line along the Arno valley; he presented the final draft on the 30 April 1839.
+In due course Stephenson proposed a route which corresponded with the current line along the Arno valley; he presented the final draft on 30 April 1839.
 This proposal was finally adopted by Grand Duke Leopold II on 25 February 1840.

 The 7 June 1841 the first meeting of the company was held with the election of the board of directors, which voted to adopt the name of Società Anonima per la Strada Ferrata Leopolda (Italian: Leopolda Railway Company) in honour of the king, hence the name Leopolda Railway.